 In 1975, the Intel 8080 was becoming available at a resonable price.
 As a student at the Univeristy of Minnesota I saw many uses for a single board computer in research.
 Together with my roommate, Dean Johnson, a mechincal engineering graduate student, I designed and he did the art work for, a single board computer.
-We gave a seminar about it, and took orders, and ended up manufacturing 50 of them.
+We gave a seminar about it, and took orders, and ended up selling 50 kits of parts for them.

 Besides being a good teaching tool, the J&J single board computer was used in a wide variety of research applications including: a cauterizing surgery scalpel, a test stand for a physics experment flown on the space shuttle, massspectromenter data acquisition, 8 port async terminal controller, channel interface for the CDC 7600 supercomputer, a computer terminal for the blind, neutrino detector data collection, etc. not to mention people loading up stolen copies of Microsoft 8080 Basic and writing tick-tak-toe games….